 Loyalty Gone Wrong: Review of The Man TIME Forgot, by Isaiah Wilner, Yale Alumni Magazine, 2006 (Scroll way down the pdf to “Loyalty Gone Wrong”) If you tend to idealize the “old,” white-male Yale, this will temper your enthusiasm.

 ***What I saw on 9/11 and shortly after.
 These four columns, each for a different newspaper, took distinctive but related approaches.
 The New York Daily News column, written on 9/12, when the horror was still raw, was published on 9/14.
 In the New York Observer I made some counterintuitive observations about what fortified the city’s first responders.
-In a New York Post column, I noted an my personal connection to the World Trade Center’s destruction.
-(Ten years later, I adapted that commentary for the Yale Daily News.)
+In a New York Post column, I noted a personal connection to the World Trade Center’s destruction.
+And here’s what I said about 9/11 on NPR’s ‘All Things Considered’ three days later, on 9/14.
+I adapted that commentary for the Yale Daily News.)

 Washington Post reviews: